 We believe that China is the beginning of the formation of this great power called ‘the kings of the east’ by the apostle John.
 We live at a time in history when it is no longer incredible to think of the Orient with an army of 200 million soldiers.
 In fact, a recent television documentary on Red China, called ‘The Voice of a Dragon,’ quoted the boast of the Chinese themselves that they could field a ‘people’s army’ of 200 million militiamen.
 In their own boast they named the same number as the Biblical prediction.
 Coincidence?

-First, I haven’t been able to locate this documentary ‘The Voice of a Dragon’; Lindsey says it was “recent,” but he wrote this in the 60′s.
-Second, this figure – and I have no idea what Chinese official said it, if anyone really said it – is at least a half a century old and so ambiguous as to be worthless as evidence.
+First, I haven’t been able to locate this documentary “The Voice of a Dragon”; Lindsey says it was “recent,” but remember, he wrote this in the 60’s.
+Second, this figure – and I have no idea what Chinese official said it, if anyone did say it – is at least a half a century old and so ambiguous as to be worthless as evidence.
 Notice the careful wording at the end: Lindsey doesn’t say “the Chinese quoted the Bible” but “they named the same number” as the Bible does.
-Third, at any rate, China has never had anything like 200 million men in active or reserve.
-Its People’s Liberation Army (PLA) currently is the largest standing army in the world with 2.3 million, and with a reserve between 1.2-1.5 million.
-Fourth, it is not at all clear that the army is 200 million human soldiers from the Far East – many interpret them as from the Middle East, others think they are angelic soldiers.
+Third, at any rate, China has never had anything like 200 million men in active or reserve duty.
+Its People’s Liberation Army (PLA) currently is the largest standing army in the world with 2.3 million, and with an additional reserve of between 1.2-1.5 million.
+Fourth, it is not at all clear that the army is 200 million human soldiers from the Far East – many interpret them as from the Middle East, others think they are angelic warriors.

 When prophecy experts handle data so carelessly, they make all of us a target for ridicule.

+See a more recent exposition on the Gog and Magog as Russia teaching at https://www.youtube.com/watch?v=FUYGwAbcuyY.
 It is clear where Hal Lindsey got his ideas: the Scofield Bible; Dallas Seminary, where he studied (see Dallas professor Dwight Pentecost’s text, Things to Come); and self-proclaimed Greek expert R. B. Thieme.
-Lindsey quoted Herodotus from the 5th century BC, misquoted the Roman historian Pliny the Elder, the Jewish historian Josephus and the Hebrew scholar Gesenius, in order to prove that these tribes are the Soviet Union.
-(Gesenius was a leading Hebrew scholar but not a historian; his thoughts on Meshech are of little value).
+Lindsey quoted Herodotus from the 5th century BC, misquoted the Roman historian Pliny the Elder, the Jewish historian Josephus and the Hebrew scholar Gesenius, in order to “prove” that these tribes are the Soviet Union.
+(Gesenius was a leading Hebrew scholar but not a historian; his thoughts on Meshech are of marginal value).
 In fact, Herodotus says these tribes lived in the Pontus area (in modern Turkey).
 Josephus uses Herodotus as his source material, but apparently misreads him.
 Finally, Pliny, a contemporary of the apostles, says nothing about Russia.
-What Pliny said is that “Bambyx, the other name of which is Hierapolis, but by the Syrians called Mabog.”
+What Pliny said is that “Bambyx, the other name of which is Hierapolis, but by the Syrians called Mabog.” [not a typo, that’s Mabog].
 In the 19th century someone twisted the Pliny quotation to mean that Magog was a city of the Scythians, and that later the Scythians migrated into Russia.
 Lindsey picked up on this and wrote “In this [Pliny] shows that the dreaded barbaric people called the Scythians were identified with their ancient tribal name [Magog].”
 This is all nonsense: Pliny was writing about Syria, not Asia Minor or Russia, and wrote that Hierapolis (not the one mentioned in Col 4:13), was a city in Syria.
 He mentions the Syrians and Mabog, but not the Scythians and Magog.

 How can such an obvious mistake come about?
 When prophecy writers make their calculations, they typically depend on earlier works and do not take the trouble to look up the original sources.
 Lindsey quoted someone from the 19th century, and everyone since quotes Lindsey as their “scholarly authority” on the subject.
-Since I assume that he did not twist the evidence, I have to conclude that there is no way that Hal Lindsey looked up Herodotus or Pliny.
+(The same is true of Joel Rosenberg).
+Since I want to believe that he did not twist the evidence, I have to conclude that there is no way that Hal Lindsey looked up Herodotus or Pliny.

 I have in front of me the Greek and English versions of Herodotus, in which I looked up his references.
 I also have the Latin original and the Bostock translation of Pliny’s Natural History 5.19.
 An older version has it “Bambeyeè, otherwise called Hieropolis; but of the Syrians, Magog.”
 (Holland edition, p.
 74; Bostock points out that it isn’t Magog, but Mabog).
 That is to say that, the credible historical witnesses place the tribes of Ezekiel in Asia Minor, period, and make no connection with Russia.